TAMULib/vagrants/README.md

 ## configure

 Roles are defined from the attributes json files.
+Provisioning is defined in provision json files.

 ## gotcha